Need better scanning performance?

 Workflow Design Based on Reference/Target Regions

-Using the recursive definition of the reference relationship between different TargetROIDef
+Using recursive definition of reference relationships between TargetROIDef objects, complex workflows can be constructed for complex scenarios.

-- The rough location of the target barcode (blue box) can be calculated separately from the location of the text lines (
+- Target barcode location (blue box) can be calculated from text line locations (

-) are on the first and fifth lines inside the label border (green box).
+P/NandL/N) are on the first and fifth lines inside the label border (green box)

 The following json is a parameter template fragment that configures ROI dependencies to solve the above problems.